geoffreysmith/project-x-overview/README.md

 ##ACR URI

-This is process is all documented in the dev-ops repository I setup, not really relevant but there were a lot of things that went into it and I basically used bash history to document it end to end.
+This is process is all documented in the dev-ops repository, not really relevant but there were a lot of things that went into it and I basically used bash history to document it end to end.

 1. Setup a a custom Azure build server (Self Hosted Build Agent)[SELF-HOSTED-AGENT.MD], this is in its own repository.
 Basic documentation with passwords omitted.
 This is because the build exceeds the the standard Azure build server (with no-cache enabled on docker).
 It is about three hours for a build to work.
 2. This requires a service connection between Azure Build Pipelimes and ACR, this is documented in my repo, but it just works.
 It runs off a service principal.